BumblebeeBat/FlyingFox/docs/truthcoin_in_channels.md

 4) bet in a market

 5) agree to be an oracle for a market.
 This is a large tx signed by everyone who will participate as an oracle.
+This creates a new currency out of the money.

 6) commit to a report. only oracle participants make this tx.

 7) reveal the report you committed to.

+8) convert the reputation back to fungible currency.
+(Validators censor this if they dislike something the oracle did)

 Half-way